27Steff/MLforClassification/README.md

 ![image](https://github.com/27Steff/MLforClassification/assets/53145039/0c3c8072-7610-466e-81b9-f876093fd1b7)
 ![image](https://github.com/27Steff/MLforClassification/assets/53145039/c51d7304-8029-454d-8f63-4b47becba2ec)

 Due to the low accuracy of our initial Bayesian model, we employed a lazy predictor tool to identify the best model for our specific case.
-This tool suggested several potential models, and among them, logistic regression proved to be the most effective.
-By switching to logistic regression, we were able to significantly improve the model's performance, raising the accuracy to 80%.
+This tool suggested several potential models, and among them, multinomial logistic regression proved to be the most effective.
+By switching to multinomial logistic regression, we were able to significantly improve the model's performance, raising the accuracy to 85%.